Singapore has established a National AI Council. IMDA has published the Agentic AI Governance Framework. Find out what this means for your business →

 Technical, not just advisory

-MSc Electrical Engineering.
-30 years in enterprise infrastructure and systems engineering.
-Governance designed at the stack level, not drafted at the policy level.
+MSc Electrical Engineering and 30 years in enterprise infrastructure.
+Governance designed at the stack level, grounded in the experience of building systems that have to work under load.

 Founder-led and vendor-independent